latchbio/latch/docs/source/basics/local_development.md

 ## Next Steps

-Visit the [Learning through An Example](../basics/latch_develop_example.md) page to see an end-to-end flow of how to use `latch develop` to test and debug a simple variant calling pipeline.
+Visit the [learning through An Example](../basics/latch_develop_example.md) page to see an end-to-end flow of how to use `latch develop` to test and debug a simple variant calling pipeline.